 Understanding Vaccines and the National Immunisation Program

-Understanding Vaccines and the National Immunisation Program is an online immunisation education program that aims to equip health professionals with knowledge and skills to competently deliver a high quality and safe immunisation service by:
+Understanding Vaccines and the National Immunisation Program aims to equip health professionals with knowledge and skills to competently deliver a high quality and safe immunisation service by:

 - introducing the learner to comprehensive information on the theoretical and practical components of immunisation